awsdocs/amazon-redshift-developer-guide/doc_source/r_DATE_PART_YEAR.md

 ## Argument<a name="r_DATE_PART_YEAR-argument"></a>

  *date*
-A date or timestamp column or an expression that implicitly converts to a date or time stamp\.
+A date column or an expression that implicitly converts to a date\.

 ## Return Type<a name="r_DATE_PART_YEAR-return-type"></a>